-Los Angeles is the second-largest city in the United States, and its coastal location and status as a cultural melting pot make it worth a visit for anyone.
-However, film buffs in particular will find a lot to love in the City of Angels thanks to its status as the birthplace of modern filmmaking.
-Plan your trip around the various movie-history places to visit in Los Angeles before you pick out your vacation rental home.
+If you are considering traveling to California, you might wonder, “is Los Angeles worth visiting?”
+Due to its coastal location and reputation as a cultural melting pot, the second-largest city in the United States is absolutely worth seeing.
+However, film buffs, in particular, will find a lot to love in the City of Angels thanks to its distinction as the birthplace of modern filmmaking.
+Planning your trip around all the various movie-history locations can make an upcoming visit one to remember!

 Major Film Landmarks